 SOC2 and SOC3 Certification

 In 2017 we conducted a Service Organization Control (SOC) 2 report.
-In November 2018 we updated this and augmented it with a SOC 3 report, which is available on written request.
+Each year we updated this and augment it with a SOC 3 report, which is available on written request.
 Each report is the result of a rigorous 2 step independent auditor's examination of our internal systems relevant to the Trust Services Principles and Criteria for Security, Processing Integrity, Availability, Privacy and Confidentiality.
 Each principle may have up to 35 sub-categories.
 To complete a report the auditor conducted an examination covering the entire spectrum of our service offering, including technical data security, disaster recovery, physical security, human resourcing, related business processes.
 There were two types of SOC 2 audit.
 Type 1 examined our controls (processes) to validate they adhere to the mandated principles and standards at the time of the audit.
 The Type 2 audit was conducted at least four months after the Type 1 audit and confirmed that the controls (processes) evaluated in the Type 1 audit functioned as designed on a day-to-day basis.
 We provided over 450 artefacts for the Type 1 audit and 200 artefacts for the Type 2 Audit.
 Audits were conducted onsite taking five and three days respectively.
 Once the final report was completed we were considered compliant.
 To remain compliant on an ongoing basis we will conduct annual audits.
-To request a copy of the SOC 3 report (which is a summary of the SOC 2 report, suitable for a general audience) please email email@example.com.
+To request a copy of the SOC 3 report (which is a summary of the SOC 2 report, suitable for a general audience) please email firstname.lastname@example.org.

 Sub-processors (as defined by GDPR)